jgaa/restc-cpp/README.md

 Please refer to the [tutorial](doc/Tutorial.md) for more examples.

 # Features
-- High level Request Builder interface (similar to Java HTTP Clients) for convenience
+- High level Request Builder interface (similar to Java HTTP Clients) for convenience.
-- Low level interface to create requests
+- Low level interface to create requests.
-- All network IO operations are asynchronous trough boost::asio
+- All network IO operations are asynchronous trough boost::asio.
-- Uses C++ / boost coroutines for application logic
+- Uses C++ / boost coroutines for application logic.
-- HTTP Redirects
+- HTTP Redirects.
-- HTTP Basic Authentication
+- HTTP Basic Authentication.
-- Logging trough boost::log or trough your own log macros
+- Logging trough boost::log or trough your own log macros.
 - Connection Pool for fast re-use of existing server connections.
-- Compression (gzip, deflate)
+- Compression (gzip, deflate).
-- Json serialization to and from native C++ objects.
+- JSON serialization to and from native C++ objects.
-  - Optional Mapping between C++ property names and Json 'on the wire' names.
+  - Optional Mapping between C++ property names and JSON 'on the wire' names.
   - Option to tag property names as read-only to filter them out when the C++ object is serialized for transfer to the server.
   - Filters out empty C++ properties when the C++ object is serialized for transfer to the server (can be disabled).
-  - Iterator interface to received Json lists of objects
+  - Iterator interface to received JSON lists of objects.

 # Current Status
 The project is maturing fast.
 There are no known bugs.